Authorities are looking for a motive for the shooter who killed 2 kids at a Minneapolis church

 Mourners at vigil honor those killed and wounded

-Just hours after the shooting, hundreds crowded inside a nearby school’s gym Wednesday night, clutching one another and wiping away tears during a vigil alongside Minnesota Gov. Tim Walz and clergy members.
+Just hours after the shooting, hundreds filled a nearby school’s gym Wednesday night, clutching one another and wiping away tears during a vigil alongside Minnesota Gov. Tim Walz and clergy members.

-Speaking to a silent crowd crammed shoulder-to-shoulder — and while hundreds more waited outside — Archbishop Bernard Hebda described the students trying to shield their classmates as the gunfire erupted.
+Speaking to a silent crowd crammed shoulder-to-shoulder — with hundreds more outside — Archbishop Bernard Hebda described the students trying to shield their classmates as the gunfire erupted.

-“In the midst of that there was courage, there was bravery, but most especially there was love,” he said at the Academy of Holy Angels, about 2 miles (3 kilometers) south of the shooting, in the suburb of Richfield.
+“In the midst of that there was courage, there was bravery, but most especially there was love,” he said at the Academy of Holy Angels, a few miles from the shooting.

 Rev. Dennis Zehren, who was inside the church with the nearly 200 children, said they were almost to the end of the responsorial psalm, which spoke about light in the darkness.
-That's when he heard someone yell, “Down down, everybody down," and the gunshots started.
+That's when he heard someone yell, “Down down, everybody down," as gunshots started.

-Fifth-grader Weston Halsne told reporters he ducked for the pews, covering his head, shielded by a friend who was lying on top of him.
+Fifth-grader Weston Halsne said he ducked for the pews, covering his head, shielded by a friend who was on top of him.
 His friend was hit, he said.

 “I was super scared for him, but I think now he’s OK,” the 10-year-old said.